needle-mirror/com.unity.entities/Documentation~/entity_command_buffer.md

 The `EntityCommandBuffer` class solves two important problems:

 1. When you're in a job, you can't access the `EntityManager`.
-2. When you access the `EntityManager` (to say, create an entity) you invalidate all injected arrays and `ComponentGroup` objects.
+2. When you access the `EntityManager` (to say, create an entity) you invalidate all injected arrays and `EntityQuery` objects.

 The `EntityCommandBuffer` abstraction allows you to queue up changes (from either a job or from the main thread) so that they can take effect later on the main thread.
 There are two ways to use a `EntityCommandBuffer`: